-Tennessee’s trial courts include Chancery, Criminal, Circuit, and Probate Courts.
-Currently there are 152 trial and 2 probate judges within 31 judicial districts in Tennessee.
-Williamson County is in the 21st Judicial District which also includes Hickman, Lewis, and Perry Counties.
+Tennessee’s trial courts include Chancery, Criminal, Circuit, Probate Courts.
+Currently, there are 157 trial and probate judges within the 32 Judicial District in Tennessee.
+Williamson County comprises the 21st Judicial District.

 In the 21st Judicial District, there are Chancery and Circuit Courts.
 Probate matters are filed in Chancery Court, and criminal matters are filed in Circuit Court.
 The Judges of the 21st Judicial District are all designated as Circuit Judges.
 These Judges sit as Chancellors when holding Chancery Court.
 There are four divisions for the Circuit Court of the 21st Judicial District with a separate Judge for each division.

 Judge Joseph A. Woodruff sits in Division I; Judge Deana C. Hood sits in Division II; Judge Michael W. Binkley sits in Division III, and Judge Deanna Bell Johnson sits in Division IV.
 The Judges of Division I through Division IV are assigned to responsibility for all civil and criminal dockets in Williamson County.